How to Become a Teacher in Dallas-Fort Worth

 Earn a bachelor's degree from an accredited college or university

 Need a little support to prepare your teaching program applications?
-Our teacher prep program application guide has all the info you need to ace your exams, request your transcripts, write a top-notch essay and more.
+Our program application guide explains how to request transcripts, learn about testing, ask for a recommendation letter and more.

 Pass Texas certification exams